cxvisa/Wave/README.md

 The core Framework Wave was originally developed by Vidyasagara Guntaka and his team at Brocade Communications Systems, Inc.  Majaority of the code developed as part of a n-master controller that managed / controlled Brocade VCS fabrics.
 Core portions of the code predates Brocade VCS Fabrics.
 Brocade  shipped 48 node clusters based on this framework.
-The framework is capable of n-master clustering with distributed persistence among many other neat features.
+The framework is capable of n-master clustering / federation with distributed persistence among many other neat features.

 The framework was used in Storage Virtualzation, Network Virtualization among